Sunday, December 28, 2008

 My Running Top-Ten List

-Just Try Running.
+Let's face it.
+I have been running for over a year, but I am a relatively new runner.
+However, I have learned a lot about the sport over the past year, between training for the marathon and reading nearly every article that has been published in Runner's World magazine and on the web.
+Here's my top-ten list of running tips: Just Try Running.
 My friend Mindi can attest to this one.
 When I decided to train for a marathon, she thought I was nuts.
 She just couldn't understand running or why I enjoy it so much.
 Then she started running.
 Now she has a blog about the sport.
 Most of us have a love-hate relationship with running.
 I often dread runs because I know they will be long or painful, or both.
 On the other hand, if I miss a run, my energy dwindles and I regret the fact that I just didn't put on my shoes and walk out the front door.
 Give it a try.
 You don't need a gym membership or a lot of fancy equipment.
 You can just walk out your front door and run.
 You may love it.

 However, Don't Train for a Marathon to Lose Weight.
 I don't know how many people told me this before I started training, but it is so true.
 I have actually gained weight, but in a good way.
 I am stronger and more fit than I have ever been.
 I have an incredibly low resting heart rate.
 BUT, I am no skinnier than when I started running a year ago.
 Start running because you want to do something great for yourself.
 You will look better, but the number on the scale will not reflect all of your hard work.